-Prosperity creates a spirit of boredom and meaninglessness in youth such that answering vital questions of life, sense and identity become difficult.
-He/she is in search of sense and truth and will/must discover this sense in communicating with fellow persons, and especially with his/her educators.
-The sense of his/her own life• especially is communicated to him/her via intimate (educative) communication.
+Prosperity creates a spirit of boredom and meaninglessness in youth such that answering vital questions of life, sense and identity becomes difficult.
+He is in search of sense and truth and will/must discover this sense in communicating with fellow persons, and especially with his educators.
+The sense of his own life especially is communicated to him via intimate (educative) communication.